awstiber/cloudtrail_log_monitoring_workshop_hugo/content/alarms/_mericalarm.md

 - Go to [CloudWatch Alarms](https://console.aws.amazon.com/cloudwatch/home?#alarmsV2:) and click on `Create alarm`
 - Click `Select metric`
 - This will take you to the Metrics home page, where you will see all the Namespaces available in the account.
-Select `ContainerInsights` or `ECS/ContainerInsights` namespace
+Select the `CloudTrail` namespace

 ![Alarms-1](/images/alarms/alarms-1.PNG?classes=shadow)